-The wealth tax has been extremely controversial, and is highly unlikely to ever be adopted.
-If it were adopted, a mess would ensue for years until the constitutional issues were resolved.
+The wealth tax has been extremely controversial and is highly unlikely to ever be adopted.
+President Biden has not proposed a wealth tax.
+If a wealth tax were adopted, a mess would ensue for years until the constitutional issues were resolved.
 The tax would be extremely difficult to administer and would entail massive compliance expenses in annual valuations and returns.
 (Senator Sanders estimates that his version of the tax would apply to 180,000 households.
 Compare that with the fact that about 12,000 estate tax returns are now filed each year.)